amit-sen/web_development_tools/README.md

 ## How to use?

-* Download *HPS.exe*.Create a folder anywhere in your computer and paste the file.
+* Download *HPS.exe*.
+Create a folder anywhere in your computer and paste the file.

 * Now set this directory as the environment variable path.